REM Sleep Calculator

 Another study found an alarming prevalence rate of 27.3%, with 21.2% of the males and 33.2% of the females reporting that they had some type of sleep disorder.
 This was found in a large sample of 20000 patients in the Netherlands who were aged 12 years old or older2.

-Our new Sleep Calculator is designed to solve this problem by helping you find the perfect sleep schedule based on your age and natural sleep cycles.
+Our Sleep Calculator is designed to solve this problem by helping you find the perfect sleep schedule based on your age and natural sleep cycles.

 Sleep deprivation is characterized by a lack of sleep, a poor sleeping pattern, insufficient sleep, or a disordered sleep-wake cycle1.